theTB/tsvd/README.md

-# Thresholded SVD based K-meand for Topic Modeling
+# Thresholded SVD based K-means for Topic Modeling

 Code for the paper:
-*"[A provable SVD-based algorithm for learning topics in dominant admixture corpus](http://papers.nips.cc/paper/5302-a-provable-svd-based-algorithm-for-learning-topics-in-dominant-admixture-corpus)".
+*"[A Provable SVD-based Algorithm for Learning Topics in Dominant Admixture Corpus](http://papers.nips.cc/paper/5302-a-provable-svd-based-algorithm-for-learning-topics-in-dominant-admixture-corpus)".
 Trapit Bansal, Chiranjib Bhattacharyya, Ravindran Kannan.
 In Neural Information Processing Systems (NIPS), 2014.*
 ***

 This file provides useful information for using the code.